nliautaud/trakttvstats/README.md

 ### Translation & posters localization

 The extension can translate on the fly movies titles, overviews and localize posters in any language by using the TMDb data.

-A TMDb API key is required.
+You have to specify a language in the options.

 Modes :
 - *On mouse hover* : the translation of listed movies is done when an item is hovered.
 Reduce the number of calls to TMDb.